 As specified in EPA's ATSD, the applicant is required to predict the sedimentation of suspended solids that results from the discharge of suspended solids into the receiving water.
-In the application, GWA provided information regarding suspended solids deposition for the current discharge and did not provide information on the sedimentation of suspended solids for the proposed discharge.
+In the application, GWA provided information regarding suspended solids deposition for the previous outfall and did not provide information on the sedimentation of suspended solids for the proposed discharge through the new outfall.
+Discharge through the new outfall only began in 2009 and there has been insufficient time for any sediment accumulation at the new outfall to become evident.
 However, because the application is based on a proposed discharge through a new outfall, GWA is required to assess the sedimentation of suspended solids for the proposed discharge.
 EPA's ATSD provides procedures for predicting whether substantial sedimentation of suspended solids will occur as a result of a discharge.
 Using these procedures, EPA assessed the accumulation of suspended solids in the vicinity of the proposed discharge based on predictive modeling to determine whether the proposed discharge would attain the water quality standard for suspended solids deposition.